arkency/posts/posts/2021-10-23-less-known-capability-of-rubys-json-dot-parse.md

 publish: true
 ---

-# Less known capability of Ruby's JSON.parse
+# A lesser known capability of Ruby's JSON.parse

 If you ever got annoyed by the fact that `JSON.parse` returns hash with string keys and prefer hashes with symbols as keys, this post is for you.